OpenAPC/openapc-treemaps/README.md

 * Python 2.x, virtualenv
 * node.js with npm, and global installs of: uglify-js, less, bower

-When you have openapc_visual checked out, follow these steps:
+When you have openapc-treemaps checked out, follow these steps:
 ```bash
 bower install
 virtualenv venv